ankitkhatry/html/README.md

-# html
+# HTML and C
-HTML important questions
+HTML and C Important Questions By Ankit Khatry.